 The topography of the Moonshine Magnetite Project area is similar to the Ularring Hematite Project and is comprised of low ridges associated with the BIF units, striking in a general northwest - southeast direction, that rise up from the surrounding sandy plains.
-The range in elevation is approximately 120m with the highest point at approximately 520mRL.
+The range in elevation is approximately 120m with the highest point at approximately 520 m above sea level.
 Vegetation of the region is dominated by mulga scrub with local patches of low to medium Eucalyptus woodland and areas of salt tolerant shrub and spinifex.